-- 1. Chock the wheels and ensure the brake lever is off - 2.
-Raise one of the rear wheels clear of the ground and support the axle with an axle stand. - 3.
-Tighten the adjusting bolt (3 right) until brake drum will not rotate by hand. - 4.
-Slacken the adjuster by turning it 1.5 turns anticlockwise and ensure the drum rotates freely.
+1. Chock the wheels and ensure the brake lever is off.

+2. Raise one of the front wheels clear of the ground and support the axle with an axle stand.

+3. Adjust the cable (at A) until the brake disc will not rotate by hand.

+4. Slacken the adjuster until the disc will just rotate freely

-If the actuating cable becomes slack, the free play can be taken up by adjusting the cable fitting in the cab (see right).
+Further free play can be taken

+up by adjusting the cable fitting

+in the cab (see right).